briot/gnatbdd/docs/output.rst

-  GNATbdd displays a "." for each test that passes, a "F" for each test that fails (and will then display a full backtrace for those) and a "S" for skipped tests (and will also display more information for those).
+  GNATbdd displays a "." for each test that passes, a "F" for each test that fails (and will then display a full backtrace for those) and a "S" for skipped tests.

+  When all features have run, GNATbdd displays details for all tests that did not pass.

   Finally, it displays a summary for the final count for each category.